How Do I Talk About Lung Cancer?

 - Make a list of work-related changes you think you might need while you’re in treatment like changes to your schedule or workload.

 - For some, talking to their employers about these requests can be worrisome.
-Remember that federal laws protect cancer patients against discrimination.
-See what employers are legally required to do to help you during and after cancer treatment.
+Remember that federal laws protect lung cancer patients against discrimination.
+See what employers are legally required to do to help you during and after your lung cancer treatment.

 - Your human resources department can help you discuss work changes with your employer.